Anthurium papillilaminum, a Panama wild plant, is prized for its signature olive green leaves, requiring a tropical environment to thrive.

-Still, you need to prune them once in a while in the growing season to trim off the yellow, diseased, and damaged leaves.
+Still, you must prune them once in the growing season to remove the yellow, diseased, and damaged leaves.

 Also, the problems like root rot, leaf spot, and floppy leaves can appear in Anthurium papillilaminum caused by bacteria and fungi.

-Isolate the damaged plant from other members and cut off teh damaged leaves.
+Isolate the damaged plant from other members and cut off the damaged leaves.

 Use a copper-rich fungicide every six months to control future infections.

 Anthurium Papillilaminum: Growth Habit and Foliage